microsoftgraph/msgraph-sdk-powershell/src/Applications/beta/examples/Remove-MgBetaServicePrincipalHomeRealmDiscoveryPolicyByRef.md

 Remove-MgBetaServicePrincipalHomeRealmDiscoveryPolicyByRef -ServicePrincipalId $servicePrincipalId -HomeRealmDiscoveryPolicyId $homeRealmDiscoveryPolicyId
 ```
-This example shows how to use the Remove-MgBetaBetaServicePrincipalHomeRealmDiscoveryPolicyByRef Cmdlet.
+This example shows how to use the Remove-MgBetaServicePrincipalHomeRealmDiscoveryPolicyByRef Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).